 The sacrum forms from the fusion of the five sacral vertebral bodies.
 On each side, it forms the sacroiliac joints along with the iliac bone.

 The functions of the pelvic bones are locomotion, childbirth, and support to the abdominal viscera.
 It serves to transmit the weight from the axial to the lower appendicular skeleton.
 Likewise, the pelvis bears the weight of the upper body when sitting.
-The bony structure also provides attachment sites for many muscles of the abdomen, pelvis, and lower extremity.
+The bony structure also provides attachment sites for many abdominal, pelvic, and lower extremity muscles.
 It also provides attachment sites for external reproductive organs.
 Additionally, the pelvic girdle serves to protect the pelvic and abdominopelvic viscera.

-The formation of the pelvic bones involves a fusion of multiple elements that allows articulation of the axial skeleton with the lower extremities.
-In early life, the bones of the hip (ilium, ischium, and pubis) remain separate but attach to each other via the triradiate cartilage.
+The pelvic bones formation involves a fusion of multiple elements which allow articulation of the axial skeleton with the lower extremities.
+The hip bones (ilium, ischium, and pubis) remain separate but attach via the triradiate cartilage in early life.
 Upon puberty, these bones fuse to form the acetabulum, a socket on the lateral aspect of the hip in which the femoral head articulates.

 The lateral plate mesoderm forms the ilium, ischium, and the pubis.
-These bones then undergo endochondral ossification similar to long bones but an initial blastemal structure forms which then undergoes chondrification.
+These bones then undergo endochondral ossification, similar to long bones, but an initial blastemal structure forms, which undergoes chondrification.
 Afterward, sites of primary ossification centers form.

 The sacrum undergoes this type of ossification as well.

-Vascular supply to the bones of the hip comes from branches of both the external and internal iliac arteries.
-Both of these come from the bifurcation of the common iliac artery which bifurcates at the level of L5-S1 vertebral level.
+Vascular supply to the hip bones comes from branches of both the external and internal iliac arteries.
+Both of these come from the bifurcation of the common iliac artery, which bifurcates at the level of L5-S1 vertebral level.
 The external iliac artery travels along the pelvic brim and gives off the inferior epigastric artery and the deep circumflex iliac artery.
 It then transitions into the femoral artery after passing the inguinal ligament.
-The internal iliac artery travels posteromedial into the pelvis, which it then bifurcates into the anterior and posterior divisions of the internal iliac artery.
-The anterior division includes the umbilical, obturator, inferior vesical, uterine, vaginal, middle rectal, internal pudendal, and the inferior gluteal.
-The posterior division consists of the iliolumbar, lateral sacral, and the superior gluteal arteries.
+The internal iliac artery travels posteromedial into the pelvis, which bifurcates into the anterior and posterior divisions of the internal iliac artery.
+The anterior division includes the umbilical, obturator, inferior vesical, uterine, vaginal, middle rectal, internal pudendal, and inferior gluteal.
+The posterior division consists of the iliolumbar, lateral sacral, and superior gluteal arteries.